 From the BBC, January 2018, is a short article The (almost) complete history of 'fake news' (do you remember the stories they write about?
 Did you believe them when you first heard of them?).

 And what about fake "news outlets" posing as some kind of real news source?
 The Lansing State Journal (which is legitimate) has a story about news outlets appearing to be local but are not.
-A recent (July 13th 2020) story from NiemenLab goes into national detail, and in August 2020 here is another story from clickondetroit.
+A relatively recent (July 13th 2020) story from NiemenLab goes into national detail, and in August 2020 here is another story from clickondetroit.
 (Sensing a pattern?
 Here is a story from October 1st, 2020).
 They are full of political propoganda.
 There is a repository on GitHub keeping track of these fake websites.
 Ask yourself and others who sent you something, always, "where did you see that"?
+You could also ask "Did you actually read the article or just the headline?", or, "What, exactly, was the source?"

 And what about something sent to you via social media that somehow sparks your ire or interest?
 Do you bother to check anything about it?
 Does anyone?
 "A lie can travel halfway around the world while the truth is still putting on its shoes”--long attributed to Mark Twain but actually dates back to Jonathan Swift in 1710!